School Health Education (SHE) - Graduate Courses

 SHE 720 Cr.4

-Health Issues of Youth & Adults
+Health Issues of Youth and Adults

 This exploratory course is designed to identify health issues affecting youth throughout various stages of their development.
 Societal institutions supporting the healthy growth and development of youth will be identified, while students consider strategies to enable the healthy mental, emotional, physical, social, spiritual, and environmental development of today's youth between the ages of 1-21 years.
 In addition, this course will provide graduate students who do not have an undergraduate major in health education with the necessary background in health content areas (nutrition, physical activity, sexuality, stress, violence/abuse, substance use and abuse, disease prevention, environmental health, consumer health and mental and emotional health), with application to their own lives.
 This course will function as a hybrid course with both classroom instruction and distance learning.
 Prerequisite: SHE 705; admission to school health education 910 certification or master's degree program.
 Offered Spring.